-Gross margin as a percentage of net revenue was 38% in 2018 compared to 34% in 2017.
-The improvement in gross margin was primarily driven by the ramp of new products with higher gross margin than the corporate average.
+Gross margin as a percentage of net revenue was43% in 2019 compared to 38% in 2018.
+The improvement in gross margin was primarily driven by higher sales of Ryzen and EPYC processors, which have a higher gross margin than the corporate average.